Parking infringements

 You may contact 9058 6636 for further information about the appeal process.

-An application for internal La Trobe University review can be made at any time before the offence is registered with Fines Victoria, or before the expiry of the period for bringing a proceeding to Court in relation to the offence.
+An application for an internal review can be made at any time before the offence is registered with Fines Victoria.

-Only one application for internal review can be made regarding any one infringement offence.
+Only one application for an internal review can be made regarding any one infringement offence per the Infringement Act 2006.

 Special circumstances are defined by the Infringement Act 2006 and relate to: